 Palms are the southern version of an evergreen.
 They are not only beautiful, but they are a practical reprieve from the intense Arizona heat, as their large fronds can provide a substantial amount of shade.

 Palms are not only practical, but they also add a touch of life to the seemingly lifeless look of a desert basin.

 Southwest Fast Food

-One of our favorite places to eat while we are in Arizona is at "In-N-Out Burger," which is only available in the southwest.
+One of our favorite places to eat while in Arizona is at "In-N-Out Burger," which is only available in the southwest.
 My husband and I aren't much into fancy dining, mostly because we are too busy exploring.
 If we didn't get a chance to pack a lunch or supper, we like to stop here.
 There are about four menu options that keep ordering short, sweet, and simple.
 The flavor is fabulous, the bun is toasted, and fresh-cut fries are made right before your very eyes.